menuclose

 If you have less than £4,500 then a broker such as Hargreaves Lansdown or AJ Bell’s main platform may be cheaper as service charges are 0.25% a year and there is no minimum fee.
 If you had £4,000 in a Lifetime ISA with Hargreaves Lansdown, for example, you’d pay fees of £10 a year.

 Platform: The Dodl app is mainly aimed at newer or younger investors and has a more limited range of investments than the main AJ Bell platform.
-You can only invest in a limited range of funds or UK or US shares, but I find this enough to get started.
+You can only invest in a limited range of funds or U.K. or U.S. shares, but I find this enough to get started.

-Best for new investors - Moneybox
+4. Moneybox - Best for new investors

 Moneybox logoMoneybox